HorizonEmuTeam/Horizon-Emu/README.md

 # Special thanks

-Jotaros - adding apk and idea for project development
+Jotaros - adding Apk and idea for project development

 DragoPayras - creation of GitHub and GitLab, testing of versions, fix errors

-Alexoqool - idea of ​​how you can add files and edit apk
+Alexoqool - idea of ​​how you can add files and edit Apk

-Snap - adding a lot of dxvk and turnips, adding wine selection
+Snap - adding a lot of DXVK and Turnips, adding Wine selection

 MTK Top Proc - idea of how you can add files
 ## Third party applications